On this page

 Alternatively, or as an additional measure, you could delay retiring.
 This has the double advantage of allowing you to accumulate more savings and reduce the number of years you need to draw on them.
 Or you could lower your expectations, but that’s a last resort.

 Keep in mind that there are three pillars to our retirement system.
 In addition to super and personal savings, most retirees also receive a full or part Age Pension.
-Read SuperGuide article How do I apply for the Australian Age Pension? to see if you may be eligible.
+Read SuperGuide article Am I eligible for the Age Pension? to see if you may be eligible.
 Receiving even a small amount gives you access to valuable pensioner benefits and discounts via the Commonwealth Seniors Health Card and the Pensioner Concession Card.

 Australians are living longer, healthier lives which means many of us can expect to enjoy almost as many years in retirement as we did in the workforce.
 That requires careful financial planning.
 It’s generally recommended you seek independent financial advice well before you retire, but you will be in a better position to get the advice you need if you work through these seven steps beforehand.

 Working out how much you will need to finance the retirement lifestyle you want, and what you can afford will come down to a variety of factors.
 These include whether you own your home, the value of your superannuation and other investments, the return you earn on those investments, income from other sources and your spending patterns.